iAmFahadKhan/ToDoList-App/README.md

 ## Features

 - **Add tasks:** Enter a task and click the "Add Task" button to add it to the list.
-- **Mark tasks as completed:** Click on a task to toggle its completion status.
 - **Edit tasks:** Click the edit icon to edit an existing task.
 - **Delete tasks:** Click the delete icon to remove a task from the list.
 - **Clear all tasks:** Use the 🔁 button to remove all tasks from the list.